nguyentran0212/personal-server/Docs/Backup-Mechanism.md

 include:
   - path: "../../Apps/Nautical/compose.yml"
 ```
 This brings in the Nautical container and its default configuration.

+From now on, any stack built upon any foundation stack would have Nautical running in the background by default.

 ### 2.2.
-Docker Compose “include” of `Apps/Nautical/compose.yml`
-By using our Compose “include” mechanism, Nautical is injected alongside core services (Traefik, Authentik, Homepage, etc.) without modifying their individual Compose files.

-### 2.3.
 Overview of the Nautical container and its built-in scheduler
 - Nautical reads three environment variables (`BACKUP_SOURCE_DIR`, `BACKUP_DESTINATION_DIR`, `BACKUP_SCHEDULE`) to locate volumes, choose a destination, and schedule tasks.
 - It scans containers by Docker labels, groups them, pauses them, archives volumes, then resumes them.

-## 3. Grouping Services & Volumes via Nautical Labels
+## 3. Configure Backup of an Application Stack

+Within the Docker compose of your application stack, you need to assign labels to your services.
+See `../Apps/Authentik/compose.yml` for an example.

-### 3.1. nautical-backup.group
+### 3.1.
+Define nautical-backup.group
 Assign the **same group name** (e.g. `authentik`) to all related services so Nautical will:
 1. Pause every container in the group.
 2. Snapshot each specified volume.